-- Every living cell in a higher plant is connected to its living neighbours by fine cytoplasmic channels, each of which is called a plasmodesma which passes through the intervening cell walls.
+- Every living cell in a higher plant is connected to its living neighbors by fine cytoplasmic channels, each of which is called a plasmodesma which passes through the intervening cell walls.

 - They act like tunnels running through the cell wall which allow communication with the other cells in a tissue.

-- The plasma membrane of one cell is continuous with that of its neighbour at each plasmodesma.
+- The plasma membrane of one cell is continuous with that of its neighbor at each plasmodesma.

 - They are formed around the elements of the smooth endoplasmic reticulum that become trapped during cytokinesis (of mitotic cell division) within the new cell wall that will bisect the parental cell.
 Here the wall is not thickened further, and depressions or thin areas known as pits are formed in the walls.
 Pits normally pair up between adjacent cells.

-- Plasmodesmata can also be inserted into existing cell walls between non-dividing cells (secondary plasmodesmata).
+- They can also be inserted into existing cell walls between non-dividing cells (secondary plasmodesmata).

 - They occur in varying numbers.

 - For example, plasmodesmata are especially common and abundant in the walls of columns of cells that lead toward sites of intense secretion, such as in nectar-secreting glands (trichomes of Abutilon nectaries).

 - In such cells, there may be 15 or more plasmodesmata per square micrometer of wall surface, whereas there is often less than 1 per square micrometer in other cell walls.

 - A typical plant cell may have between 103 and 105 plasmodesmata connecting it with adjacent cells equating to between 1 and 10 per µm2.

 Figure: Diagram of Plasmodesmata.
 Image Source: Public domain/Wikimedia Commons

 Structure of Plasmodesmata

 - They are roughly cylindrical, membrane-lined channels with a diameter of 20 to 40 nm.